 Choice stress?
 These are some of our favorites at FuLu Mandarijn Amsterdam

 As you are probably used to from Chinese cuisine, the number of dishes on the menu of FuLu Mandarin goes well above a hundred.
 This can be a challenge, so we have already listed some of our favorites for you:

-And then of course there are the specialties that are recommended by the chefs themselves in the above video.
+And then of course there are the signature dishes that are recommended by the chefs themselves in the above video.
 Pretty small chance that you make the wrong choice.

 Interested?
 Visit this stylish, innovative Chinese restaurant at the Rokin for a special night out.
 Or grab your phone and use our app to have it delivered to your home.
 We do that with love!

 Check this link for the original article by UberEats.

 FuLu Mandarijn Amsterdam: The Best Chinese Restaurant in Amsterdam City Center